dcdaz/dotfiles/README.md

     - select_audio_sink.sh -> Bash script that shows all audio sinks on a *Zenity* dialog and allows to change current sound stream to a different sink
     - volume_echo.sh -> Bash script that it's executed every X sec on *Tint2* to get current volume of current master channel and echo it to panel

 > Some of those scripts are binded to a hotkey on *openbox's* **rc.xml** some other are binded to an executor or a button on *Tint2* and propably some of them needs some upgrade
-> **notify.sh** script needs an upgrade to allow send *variant* value related to urgency on *gdBus* but I didn't found how to do it, when i found if i'll update it
+> **notify.sh** script needs an upgrade to allow send *variant* value related to urgency on *gdBus* but I didn't found how to do it, when I found it I'll update it